 Our current healthcare system is not really a healthcare system at all – it is a crisis care system.
-By taking responsibility for what we put into our bodies, our fitness and how we take care of our brains, spines and nervous systems, we can improve our health and quality of life as individuals.
-This not only helps us in the moment but prepares us for a longer healthier life.
+By taking responsibility for what we put into our bodies, our fitness, and how we take care of our brains, spines, and nervous systems, we can improve our health and quality of life as individuals.
+This not only helps us at the moment but prepares us for a longer healthier life.

 Adjust your lifestyle today!
 You will strengthen your ability to adapt and will be more likely to enjoy a sensational century!

 3. Eva Sundman , Peder S. Olofsson Advances in Physiology Education Published 1 June 2014 Vol. 38 no. 2,135-139 DOI: 10.1152/advan.00094.2013